Featured

 Between Machines and Wood

-Andreas Trobollowitsch’s residency at Erica Synths Garage felt less like traditional sound design and more like an ongoing experiment in movement, texture and controlled unpredictability.
-A Vienna-based electroacoustic musician, composer and sound artist, Andreas works at the intersection of sound, visual art and mechanics - building self-developed instruments and exploring rotation, physical processes and unconventional ways of producing sound.
-During his stay, wooden turntables met drum machines, mechanical systems collided with synthesisers, and ideas developed through curiosity rather than fixed outcomes.
+Andreas Trobollowitsch’s residency at Erica Synths Garage felt less like traditional sound design and more like an ongoing experiment in movement, texture, and controlled unpredictability.
+The Austrian sound artist and multidisciplinary composer works at the intersection of sound, installation, and performance.
+Using self-developed and prepared instruments, modified everyday objects, plants, and musical instruments, he explores rotation, physical processes, and unconventional ways of producing sound.
+During his stay, wooden turntables met drum machines, physical systems collided with synthesizers, and ideas developed through curiosity rather than fixed outcomes.
 After his residency with us, we sat down to talk about modified instruments, controlling chaos, and why not knowing exactly what will happen is often the best place to start.

 -Where would you say your journey in music really started?
 Was it formal education, childhood, maybe?

 AT: It started in childhood, yes.
-I grew up in the countryside in Austria, surrounded by traditional Austrian music.
+I grew up in the Austrian countryside, surrounded by traditional Austrian music, completely isolated from what was happening outside the village or the region.
 My brother played in a local folk music band.
-I was around 10 or 11 years old when they needed a bass player, so I stepped in.
+I was around ten or eleven years old when they needed a bass player, so I stepped in.
 We played at weddings and similar events, mostly as a cover band.
 That was probably my first real experience making music.

 Later, when I was around 16, a friend moved from Vienna to the village where I lived.
-He listened to a lot of heavy metal, like Machine Head, Slayer, and that kind of thing.
-So from one day to the next, I started playing in a metal band too, because they were looking for a bass player.
-After that, I did another project that was more like trip hop.
-Over the years, I was involved in so many different things.
-At some point, I studied musicology and jazz bass in Vienna.
-In musicology, I met people who were into experimental music, and I think that’s more or less how my path developed.
+He listened to a lot of heavy metal – Machine Head, Slayer, and that kind of thing.
+From one day to the next, I started playing in a metal band, initially as a drummer.
+After that, I did another project that was more in the direction of trip hop.
+Over the years, I was involved in many different things.
+At some point, I studied musicology and, for a short period, jazz bass in Vienna.
+During my musicology studies, I met people who were involved in experimental music, and I think that’s more or less how my path developed.

 -What would you consider the core principles or fundamentals of your work, and are there any ongoing patterns or themes that have stayed from the beginning till now?